vtmmm/gr-pyais_toolkit/README.md

 A PDU where the metadata is a dictionary containing one key/value pair: a key of 'mmsi' and a value containing a nine digit string.

+Example:

 `(((mmsi .
 336123456)))`

 These are accepted by a variety of blocks to set the MMSI and trigger generation of new NMEA messages.

 ## set_params

-A PDU where the metadata is a dictionary of key/value pairs, where the keys match relevant pyais message data fields.
+A PDU where the metadata is a dictionary of key/value pairs.
+The keys match relevant pyais message data fields.

+Example:

 `(((course .
 30)(heading .
 45)))`